Module: fetch

 except Exception as e:

-logger.warn(f"Failed to create Tooter for {server}")
+logger.warning(f"Failed to create Tooter for {server}")

 return None